AnthonyKwon/chattybot/README.md

 There are two ways to run Chatty:

-* **Production Mode**:
+- **Production Mode**:

     ```bash
     npm start
     ```

   This will start the bot with minimal console logging.
+  We also have [systemd unit file](assets/docs/systemd-service-units/chattybot.service) for automatic startup.

-* **Development Mode**:
+- **Development Mode**:

     ```bash
     npm run dev
     ```

   This will start the bot in development mode, with more verbose logging.

-We also have systemd unit file in [here](assets/docs/systemd-service-units/chattybot.service).

 ## 🙌 Contributing